kpreisser/Nibbles/README.md

 # Nibbles

-A simple, console-based snake game, implemented in C# and running on .NET Core 2.0, inspired by [QBasic Nibbles](https://en.wikipedia.org/wiki/Nibbles_(video_game)) from 1990.
+A simple, console-based snake game, implemented in C# and running on .NET 6.0, inspired by [QBasic Nibbles](https://en.wikipedia.org/wiki/Nibbles_(video_game)) from 1990.

-Because it is built for .NET Core, it can run on any platform that .NET Core supports, e.g.
+Because it is built for .NET, it can run on any platform that .NET supports, e.g.
 Windows 10 (Anniversary Update or higher), Linux and macOS.

 As a console application, it uses